John-Ragland/pygenray/docs/building_notes.md

     - find linear zero crossing launch angle
     - launch that ray
     - use launched ray and previous bracketing rays and repeat until convergence

+**where I left off**: I have built out `shoot_rays` and `shoot_ray`, and created a single method that can be called from within the functions that take an environment as input, and when accessing shared memory.
+But I haven't tested all of that functionality yet.